 - A contractor decides to purchase new equipment for $10,000.
 Equipment is an asset, so the cost will be added as a debit of $10,000 to the fixed asset account.
 But he also increased his liabilities, so his accounts payable account is credited with the $10,000.

-What is the Difference Between a Debit vs Credit?
+What is the Difference Between a Debit and a Credit?

 Accurate accounting depends on the proper handling of debits and credits.
 They are essential for preparing financial records, statements, and other documents to share with third parties like banks, the IRS, or your accountant.
 Here is a brief look at how the two differ.